 DirectIndustry magazine: How big is the demand for fit testers today for TSI?

 Oliver F. Bischof: We are seeing a drastically increased demand, mainly driven by hospitals because people fighting the virus are only properly protected when fit tested.
 But there is also an increasing demand for fit testing to verify that the masks are not counterfeit.
 Because of the shortage of respirators and filtering face pieces all around the world, there is a lot of counterfeit products on the market.
 They look authentic and might carry the EN 149 reference number.
 Some even show the CE mark with a notified body number and have certifications, so hospitals spend millions on these products.
 Once they get them on site, they do the fit test and realize there is something wrong with them.
 Fit testing is currently the most common way of showing that a shipment of respirators is actually not meeting expectations.
 If you buy a 3M FFP3 half mask respirator you should expect that it has a fit factor of 100.
-If a shipment of respirators supposedly made by 3M is tested and they all fail the fit test, then you know it is most probably counterfeit.
+If a shipment of respirators supposedly made by 3M is tested and fail the fit test, then you know it is most probably counterfeit.